• Skip to primary navigation

 candied orange peel

-At this point he coats the peel with 73% good dark chocolate, which he gets from the Chocolaterie de l'Opéra (Avignon).
+At this point he coats the peel with 73% dark chocolate, which he gets from the Chocolaterie de l'Opéra (Avignon).
 After trying different percentages of cocoa solids, he arrived at this one, which he feels compliments the orange beautifully.

-Orangettes have a much thinner coating than you normally see for orangettes elsewhere.
-He takes a bit of a risk with such a thin coating, as it's more prone to pearls of sugar arising from the fruit.
 Guy Perault's theory is that the chocolate should take second stage, as it should be the fruit that shines through.
 It's true: elsewhere I've seen orangettes with a thick coating of chocolate: this makes it easier for the manufacturer to sell his product since it has a longer shelf life.

 Best chocolate orangettes in Paris

-Guy doesn't just make candy oranges: he uses the same procedure for his lemon peel (citronnettes), grapefruit, mandarine, bergamot, cédrat (Corsican over-sized, thick-peeled citrus fruits), ginger and also produces chocolate coated figs. For lovers of After Eight chocolates, you're in for a treat with the real thing here.
+For lovers of After Eight chocolates, you're in for a treat with the real thing here.
 His mint leaves are not with a fondant centre but are fresh mint leaves taken from the middle of the plant, covered in egg white and coated with chocolate.
 So thin, so dainty, so chocolatey minty and healthy with it.

 Guy Perault's office orangette drawers